carpentries/lesson-development-training/episodes/objectives.md

 Cognitive skills cannot be equally easily acquired: before we can *apply* concepts and *create* something new, we must attain the ability to *remember* and *distinguish* between new concepts.
-Remembering and distinguishing are also abilities that are often faster to gain then applying or creating.
+Remembering and distinguishing are also abilities that are often faster to gain than applying or creating.

 We must try to be realistic about how far along this scale we can move learners during a single workshop/lesson.
 This is one reason why the target audience is so important: